 Not one of them was a member of the HBCU athletic community.

 It would be easy to call this glaring oversight on the part of the Sports Business Journal the worst of assumptions we could make about it; a race-based disregard for the contributions of 100+ colleges and universities to the billion-dollar fortunes of collegiate and professional sports.
 But that would be way too simple and overtly wrong.
 Sports in America do not exist without African American athletes or fans.
-The SBJ deserves the benefit of the doubt in
+The SBJ deserves the benefit of the doubt in believing that its editors and publishers understand that point well enough to determine that a piece on diversity was necessary, and would probably benefit its readers.

 But how they missed black colleges is something just as dangerous – willful ignorance of the critical role HBCUs play to positively impact diversity and inclusion.